Brighton & Hove (bus company): Competition

 Brighton & Hove face limited competition on some of its network of routes.
 The Big Lemon bus operator, a community interest company founded in 2007 who used to run a route between the University of Sussex and central Brighton, is the largest competitor.
 It was set up in an effort to make Brighton and Hove's public transport options more sustainable by using biodiesel collected by the company from businesses around the city as well as offering private hire services.

 The Big Lemon originally operated an express service numbered 42X which ran from Brighton station to Falmer station using elderly step entranced buses.
 However the service was dropped in December 2007.
 A relaunch of the service commenced in early 2008 numbered 42.
 In 2010 the company started two more services, 43 and 44.
 However just months after it began route 43 ended due to low passenger numbers.
 In 2011 The Big Lemon faced competition from Brighton & Hove Buses in that Brighton Buses lowered its fares to match fares charged by The Big Lemon.
 In January 2012 The Big Lemon stopped running route 42 and continued to run route 44 only, split into two shuttles numbered UB1 and UB2.
-The Big Lemon subsequently ceased operation of these services, and shuttle UB1 is operated by the University of Brighton.
+The Big Lemon subsequently ceased operation of these services, and shuttle UB1 was operated by the University of Brighton until June 2023.
+The company operated tendered routes 16, 47 and 52 until the 30th March 2025.

-Other companies which run into the city include fellow Go-Ahead Group operator Metrobus, which operates routes 270 (to/from East Grinstead), 271, 272 and 273 (all to/from Crawley, with the former two also serving RSC Hospital), as well as Stagecoach South which runs route 17 Horsham to Churchill Square and route 700 Portsmouth to Brighton.
-Compass Travel also operate the routes 37 and 37B which operate from Bristol Estate to Meadowview.
+Other companies which run into the city include Brighton & Hove subsidiary Metrobus, which operates routes 270 (to/from East Grinstead), 271, 272 and 273 (all to/from Crawley, with the former two also serving RSC Hospital).
+Stagecoach South run route 17 Horsham to Churchill Square, and route 700 Old Steine to Portsmouth.

+Compass Travel operate a network of routes under the 'CityBuzz' brand.
+These are routes 16 from Portslade to Hangleton, 37/37B from Bristol Estate to Meadowview, 47 from Hangleton to East Saltdean and 52 from Patcham to Woodingdean.